MicrosoftDocs/learn/learn-pr/sports-machine-learning/use-mixed-reality-toolkit/includes/3-configure-unity-for-toolkit.md

 ## Import TextMesh Pro Essential Resources

 Some MRTK prefabs and assets require TextMesh Pro.
 TextMesh Pro is Unity's default text component.
-TextMesh Pro uses advanced text rendering techniques and a set of custom shaders to deliver visual quality improvements.
-TextMesh Pro also provides greater flexibility for text styling and texturing.
+It uses advanced text rendering techniques and a set of custom shaders to deliver visual quality improvements.
+It also provides greater flexibility for text styling and texturing.
 The TextMesh Pro assets must be added to your project by importing its essential resources.

 In the Unity menu, select **Window** > **TextMeshPro** > **Import TMP Essential Resources**.